zacharyc/airkit-book/book.md

 ## Airscript

 Airscript is our own proprietary programming language used for working with data in many places in [The Studio](#studio).
 It is a language designed around the basics of working with data similar to excel functions.
+The power of Airscript is really in the function library.
+A list of all supported functions can be found on the support website's, [Airscript Functions](https://support.airkit.com/hc/en-us/sections/1500000495582-Airscript-Functions).

 ### Query Expressions